ika-musuko/openFrameworks-clion/README.md

 readme will be constantly updated as i use this template project more. if something doesn't work, write an issue.

+the makefile stuff is for getting compilation to work (!!important!!) but the cmake stuff is just for getting jetbrains's code completion/autosuggest/other magic to work). it will be a good day when jetbrains decides to directly support other methods of building (such as makefiles alone)

 ## CLion dependencies
 - makefile support https://plugins.jetbrains.com/plugin/9333-makefile-support (you can  install this from the built in plugin manager in CLion settings)